Advising System during Advanced Integration Level

 Policy Statement

-Prior to the Advanced Integration Level scheduling lottery, each Clerkship level student must select an advisor in the specialty of their choice through OASIS.
-The specialty advisor provides guidance through the residency application process and the residency Match, replacing or supplementing PCR mentors.
+Prior to the Advanced Integration Level scheduling lottery, each Clerkship level student must select a specialty advisor through OASIS.
+The specialty advisor provides guidance through fourth year rotation planning, the residency application process, and the residency Match, replacing or supplementing PCR primary advisors.
+Between November and January (before the Advanced Integration scheduling lottery), students are encouraged to meet with Assistant/Associate Deans for Students and specialty advisors to discuss fourth year requirements and electives.

 Policy Elaboration